Julianne Miles MBA, MSc, CPsychol

 Emma is the principal coach at Career Psychologists.
 She is passionate about supporting individuals to make choices and changes to enhance their work and life.

-Emma is a Coaching Psychologist who provides coaching for people considering or embarking on a career transition, to senior managers and executives, and to those wishing to improve their resilience in the workplace.
-In addition to her coaching work, she also provides consultancy to organisations and teams, supervision to coaches and mindfulness courses.
+Emma is a Coaching Psychologist who provides coaching for people considering or embarking on a mid-career transition, and for those wishing to improve their wellbeing at work or resilience in the workplace.
+She is a qualified mindfulness trainer and an experienced leadership coach for senior managers.
 Her work draws on her 12 years’ previous experience of working in international relations and communications in a variety of organisations in the UK and overseas.

-With a particular expertise in leadership and management, and their links to workplace health and wellbeing and employee engagement, Emma takes a strongly evidence-based approach, drawing on her own and others’ research to ensure she supports effective outcomes for clients.
-She is involved in research, in collaboration with a number of academic institutions, looking at a range of issues relating to leadership, management and workplace health and wellbeing.
+Emma takes an evidence-based approach, drawing on her own and others’ research to ensure she supports effective outcomes for clients.
+She is involved in research looking at a range of issues relating to workplace health and wellbeing, employee engagement, leadership and management.
+She also draws on her personal experience of juggling work with the needs of ageing parents.

 Emma has an MSc with distinction in Organisational Psychology and a Diploma in Coaching, and is trained as a Mindfulness Teacher.
 Emma is an Occupational Psychologist, Chartered with the British Psychological Society and Registered with the Health and Care Professions Council, and an Accredited Executive Coach with the Association for Professional Executive Coaching and Supervision.
 She is an Associate Fellow and on the Register of Coaching Psychologists of the British Psychological Society.

-In addition, Emma is an author, conference speaker and media commentator, whose writing and presenting includes sharing freely available, research-based, online guidance and tools with a wide range of audiences.
-She is also active in the public policy domain, aiming to support evidence-based policy-making.
+In addition to her coaching work, she provides consultancy to organisations and teams, supervision to coaches and mindfulness courses.
+She is an author, conference speaker and media commentator, whose writing and presenting includes sharing research-based, online guidance and tools with a wide range of audiences.

 Associates: For larger projects we work with a team of associates, who are all highly qualified and experienced career coaches.